 “Now we’re actively studying that, and we’ve realised that the KLF1 gene is not the sole gene that controls this haemoglobin switch, so we’re looking for the other genes and tandems which may be having a similar impact.
 Even so, this will take time, and we’re at a point where we’re sifting through many gigabytes-worth of data.”

-But how does this affect the general public?
+But how does this affect the general public?, we wondered.

-You can be part of this fascinating world of research, by helping many other researchers achieve their breakthroughs in all faculties at the University of Malta, including medicine, archaeology and technology.
-Please click here for more information on how to donate to research of this kind through the Research Trust (RIDT).
+Joseph’s research was not funded by RIDT but we help many other researchers achieve their breakthroughs in all faculties, including medicine, archaeology and technology.
+Please click here for more information on how to donate to research of this kind.